Bisphosphonate-related osteonecrosis of the jaw - Oral Mucosal Lesion

-- Herpes zoster-induced osteonecrosis of the jaws (a rare complication of zoster infection) is associated with pain and ulceration on one side of the jaw and subsequent breakdown of the underlying mucosa and bone exposure.
+- -induced osteonecrosis of the jaws (a rare complication of zoster infection) is associated with pain and ulceration on one side of the jaw and subsequent breakdown of the underlying mucosa and bone exposure.

-- Necrotizing ulcerative periodontitis is seen primarily in patients with HIV infection and presents with necrosis and exposure of the bone; it is probably associated with the inability of the patient to combat a polymicrobial periodontal infection because of immune suppression.
+- Necrotizing ulcerative is seen primarily in patients with and presents with necrosis and exposure of the bone; it is probably associated with the inability of the patient to combat a polymicrobial periodontal infection because of immune suppression.